kyrylosheliah/themealdbcom-mirror/README.md

 ```
 cd frontend
 npm i
+npm run build
 npm run start
 ```

 ## Third-Party Dependencies

 The file `frontend/src/styles/yorha.css` is included for layout consistency.
 It is not authored or maintained by this project.
-It is pinned at a known version to avoid dependency issues or unexpected upstream changes.
+It is pinned at the latest version to avoid old dependency issues or unexpected upstream changes.

 ## TODOs

-- Create endpoints:
-    - list available recipes (empty search query params)
+- Display title based on the applied filter
+- Display specific recipe country
-    - filter-search by ingredients / countries / categories
+- Display specific recipe ingredients
-    - get recipe entity info
+- Specific recipe sidebar split
-- API calls interceptor for caching
-- Recipe List Page
-- Recipe Info Page
+- Display the list of another recipes in the current category
+- Navigate to the recipe list filtered by category by clicking the sidebar category title
+- Adaptive mobile-friendly layout
-- Setup ESLint
+- Complete ESLint setup
-- Set up tests
+- Create tests
 - Provide run instructions
 - Ensure it's linted and formatted